mfafinski/mfafinski.github.io/_posts/2017-8-16-Turboslavs.md

 Therefore, everything that the Turboslavs write is put into a disguise of real historical research.
 There is source critique, maps, manuscript studies, everything.
 To an untrained eye authors like Bieszk or Feliks Gruszka (who claims to have discovered the [Slavic alphabet](http://echaswantewita.blogspot.nl/2015/02/jak-pisali-nasi-praprzodkowie.html)) seem like fully fledged historians.
 Bieszk in his YouTube videos can even be critical to his own theories and talk about "things that still need to be researched".
 That adds credibility.

-Nevertheless it is mostly a "pick and choose" exercise that relies heavily on using one set of sources (mostly completely discredited) and ignoring everything else.
+It is mostly a "pick and choose" exercise that relies heavily on using one set of sources (mostly completely discredited) and ignoring everything else.
 Debunking has been done extensively on the internet and in the written media (well, it does not require much effort; virtually all archaeological and historical evidence disproves Lechia), but it does not convince the faithful.

 ## An origin myth for our times